transparency-dev/armored-witness-os/README.md

-Only on i.MX6UL P/Ns, the `BEE` environment variable must be set to match `armored-witness-boot` compilation options in case AES CTR encryption for all external RAM, using TamaGo[bee package](https://pkg.go.dev/github.com/usbarmory/tamago/soc/nxp/bee), is configured at boot.
+Only on i.MX6UL P/Ns, the `BEE` environment variable must be set to match `armored-witness-boot` compilation options in case AES CTR encryption for all external RAM, using TamaGo [bee package](https://pkg.go.dev/github.com/usbarmory/tamago/soc/nxp/bee), is configured at boot.

 The following targets are available: